-Recommended programming by funding categories for 2017-2018 include the following: Housing Improvements - Up to \$1,125,000 in CDBG monies and \$898,200 in HOME funds are recommended for seven housing related activities with most of the funds being used to support housing activities it and to capitalize the Affordable Housing Fund.
+Recommended programming by funding categories for 2018-2019 include the following: Housing Improvements - Up to \$1,121,172 in CDBG funds are recommended for four housing related activities, one public facility activity that supports housing and another large portion of the funds being used to support housing activities and to capitalize the Affordable Housing Fund.
+In addition \$868, 348 in new HOME monies will be used to fund affordable housing programs and projects though an annual Notice for Funding Availability (NOFA) process.

-Neighborhood Community Development Pprojects - Includes infrastructure improvements tied to Community and Economic Development Department catalytic housing and economic development projects.
+Neighborhood Community Development Projects - Includes infrastructure improvements tied to Community and Economic Development Department catalytic housing and economic development projects.
 A total of \$100,000 in CDBG monies is being recommended to support ongoing neighborhood improvement projects.